thautwarm/MLStyle.jl/docs/benchmark.md

 *Benchmark results for other platforms and Julia versions are welcome to get accepted as a pull request, if you figure out a better way to organize the files and their presentations in this README.*

-(*We rule out the benchmarks of the space used.
+(*We leave out the benchmarks of the space used.
 That should be considered unnecessary as the costs are always zero. *)

 On the x-axis, after the name of test-case is the least time-consuming run's index in units of `ns`.